Recommended by:

 IKEv2/IPSec

-Internet Key Exchange version 2 (IKEv2) is on par with WireGuard’s quality.
-It can outperform other protocols in terms of speed when switching networks and at shorter distance connections, making it popular among mobile users.
+IKEv2 (Internet Key Exchange version 2) is on par with WireGuard’s quality.
+It excels at speed, particularly when switching networks and at shorter distance connections, making it popular among mobile users.

 Available on: macOS, Android, iOS, Linux, Blackberry, Unix, and others.